Aircraft Maintenance Engineering

 - BTEC: BTEC Extended Diploma Merit Merit Merit in a relevant Maths, Science or Engineering subject

-- Access to HE: Pass an Access to HE Diploma in Maths/Science and obtain a minimum of 96 UCAS tariff points
+- Access to HE: Pass an Access to HE Diploma in Maths/Science and obtain a minimum of 96 UCAS tariff points.

 International applications welcomed:

 We welcome international applications with equivalent qualifications of our entry requirements.
-For more details related to your country of residence please view our dedicated country pages.
+For more details related to your country of residence, please view our dedicated country pages.

 English language requirements

-International applicants will need to have achieved an overall of IELTS 6.0 with a minimum of 5.5 in each component/TOEFL 72 overall and a minimum of 18 in reading, 17 in listening, 20 in speaking and 17 in writing or equivalent.
+International applicants will need to have achieved an overall of IELTS 6.0 with a minimum of 5.5 in each component/TOEFL 4 overall and a minimum of 4 in each component or equivalent.

 Equivalents can be located on our English Language pages.

-If you have previously studied through the medium of English IELTS might not be required, please visit our country specific page for further details.
+If you have previously studied through the medium of English, IELTS might not be required, please visit our country specific page for further details.
 If your country is not featured, please contact us.

-If you do not meet the English entry criteria please visit our Pre-Sessional course pages.
+If you do not meet the English entry criteria, please visit our Pre-Sessional course pages.

 Contextual offers

-We may make you a lower offer based on a range of factors, including your background (where you live and the school or college that you attended for example), your experiences and individual circumstances (as a care leaver, for example).
-This is referred to as a contextual offer and we receive data from UCAS to support us in making these decisions.
+We may make you a lower offer based on a range of factors, including your background (where you live and the school or college that you attended, for example), your experiences and individual circumstances (as a care leaver, for example).
+This is referred to as a contextual offer, and we receive data from UCAS to support us in making these decisions.

 USW prides itself on its student experience and we support our students to achieve their goals and become a successful graduate.
 This approach helps us to support students who have the potential to succeed and who may have faced barriers that make it more difficult to access university.